wolcn/flux-demo/README.md

 ## Demo/test

-This demo is slightly simplified compared with my original setup; I used private GitHub repos and PAT authentication, while for this version the repos have given public visibility and the authentication code has been removed from the manifest files.
-Given that the demo came to life as a verification tool it is essentially just a hack, but it also functions as an example.
+This demo is slightly simplified compared with my original setup; there I used private GitHub repos and PAT authentication, while for this version the repos have given public visibility and the authentication code has been removed from the manifest files.
+The demo came to life as a verification tool so it is essentially just a hack, but it has its uses as an example.

 Flux' documentation can be a little confusing as different terms are used for the same concepts and one term that is used for a Flux concept - `kustomization` - is more commonly used in a Kubernetes context for another concept.
 The term `sync` is also used by Flux for the same thing, which is what I use here.